foliant-docs/foliantcontrib.utils.combined_options/README.md

 # Overview

-CombinedOptions is a module which helps you cope with the options from foliant.yml and tag options.
+combined_options is a module which helps you cope with the options from foliant.yml and tag options.

 Module has two classes:
 - **Options** which extends functionality of an options dictionary,